whiter6666/CVE/Tenda_AC10U_V1/formSetPPTPServer.md

 ## Description:

-There is a buffer overflow in httpd/formSetPPTPServer
+There is a command injection in httpd/formSetPPTPServer

 ## Source: